Preparing The Trip: Travelling To and Around Barbados

 Frequent, comprehensive coverage of the island, flat rate of approx. Bds$1.50 for all journeys.
 Although cheap, buses are crowded during the rush hours.

 Taxis do not have meters but fares are regulated by the Government.
-Listings are available from the Tourist Office.
-Please ask the price before travelling.
+Always agree on the price before travelling in a taxi.